cghiaus/PyCloze/TipsTricks.md

 Always previsualize the test after importing it in Moodle.
 During the visualzation of the test in Moodle, check the answers of the test in  `Quiz administration / Question bank / Questions : Select category [adequate category]` by pusing the button `Fill in correct responses`.

-To insert an imgae from a web site:
+To insert an image from a web site:

 `<img src="https://upload.wikimedia.org/wikipedia/commons/f/f8/Python_logo_and_wordmark.svg"
 alt="python" width="584" hight="170"`